freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

    If you attempt to directly access the network in any of these VMs, it will not work.
 That is the expected behavior.

-Because the SecureDrop App must connect to the SecureDrop *Application Server* in order to send or retrieve messages, documents, and replies, it can communicate through Qubes-internal Remote Procedure Calls (RPCs) with another VM, ``sd-proxy``, which can only access the open Internet through
+Because the SecureDrop Application must connect to the SecureDrop *Application Server* in order to send or retrieve messages, documents, and replies, it can communicate through Qubes-internal Remote Procedure Calls (RPCs) with another VM, ``sd-proxy``, which can only access the open Internet through